codyrioux/narrative-event-chains/README.md

 A Clojure library designed to implement the software components in Nathanael Chambers 2011 dissertation.

+This code is NOT currently ready for production usage.
+Not by a long shot.

 ## Usage

 First and foremost your data must be processed using the Stanford CoreNLP library.
 The easiest